tilthex-rotorout/tilthex-rotorout.github.io/README.md

 ## Notes

-- README rendering cannot preserve the full CSS and JavaScript behavior of the original page, so the main video, experiment-highlight videos, and hover results all use low-resolution embedded previews.
+- README rendering cannot preserve the full CSS and JavaScript behavior of the original page, so the experiment-highlight videos and hover results use low-resolution embedded previews.
 Hover results additionally retain the statistics posters below each preview, and all sections keep HD download links.